-To start ProSoft EIP-61850 Tag Monitor, choose Start / Programs / ProSoft Technology / ProSoft EIP-61850 Tag Monitor.

-ProSoft EIP-61850 Tag Monitor requests the gateway's IP address upon start-up.
+- 1 To start ProSoft EIP-61850 Tag Monitor, choose Start > Programs > ProSoft Technology > ProSoft EIP-61850 Tag Monitor. - 2 The ProSoft EIP-61850 Tag Monitor requests the gateway's IP address upon start-up.

-Enter IP Address -

-PLX80's IP Address

-IP Address: 192.168.0.250

-ОК

-Once ProSoft EIP-61850 Tag Monitor locates the gateway, it shows information about the tags in the gateway's tag database.
+Once ProSoft EIP-61850 Tag Monitor locates the gateway, it displays information about the tags in the gateway's tag database.
 ProSoft EIP-61850 Tag Monitor allows you to change the values of a tag through the Value field.
 Data movement from the devices connected to the gateway may overwrite any values that were provided on this window.
+Here is the ProSoft EIP-61850 Tag Monitor window.